 Lawn & Garden Tips – Spring Lawn Mower Tune Up

-If the equipment has electric start, then it has a battery.
+If the equipment has an electric start, then it has a battery.
 A drained battery can make your lawn care tasks much more frustrating.
 Use a volt-meter to check the voltage.
 If it is a 12-volt battery and the voltage is below 11 volts, it probably won’t start.
 Put the battery on a charger to bring it up to full charge.
 If it won’t take a charge, then you will likely need a new one.
 See our lawn & garden battery article for more tips.
+Whether you use your existing battery or buy a new one, you should go ahead and clean the battery terminals.
+Remove the battery from the mower and give each battery terminal a good wire brushing.
+Be sure to remove all corrosion before bolting everything back together.
+Give each battery connections a good spray of battery terminal protector.

 If your engine can’t breathe, it can’t run.
 The air filter on lawn & garden equipment should be replaced annually.
+You may be tempted to just knock the dust off an old filter and toss it back in, but resist that temptation.
 NAPA Auto Parts Stores have a wide selection of air filters for the most common small engines, you are sure to find the one you need.
-Many push mowers use a universal filter element, which is often cut to fit.
+Many push mowers use a universal filter element made from foam, which is often cut to fit.

 Probably the single most overlooked aspect of all small engines is the oil.
 Where a dead battery or clogged filter will show symptoms, the oil in your lawn & garden equipment doesn’t show any issues until it is too late.
 Most small engines should get fresh oil annually, some more often depending on the use and the type of equipment it is.
-Don’t forget the filter (if it has one)
+Changing oil at the start of the season is a good habit that can help extend the life of your equipment.
+Most small engines have a small plug at the bottom of the engine block for easy draining.
+Don’t forget the filter (if it has one).

 Old gas in the tank is never a good thing.
-Pouring new fuel on top old gas is not a solution either.
+Modern fuels are often mixed with ethanol as well, which can absorb water.
+Unless you drained the tank before putting the mower away for the season, you likely need to address the old fuel.
+Pouring new fuel on top old gas is not a guaranteed solution either.
 NAPA sells a pack of testers to check the state if your fuel, if it is bad, it needs to be poured out before firing up your motor.
+Make sure to check with your local laws for the proper way to dispose of any old or contaminated fuel.
+Never pour old gas out on the ground or down the drain.

-Enriched fuel may cost a few cents less, but it really can bring down the performance of your lawn & garden engine, especially if you let it sit in your gas tank all winter.
+Old gas can wreak havoc on a mower’s carburetor, especially if you let it sit in your gas tank all winter.
 We found a 2-year old push mower on Craigslist that the previous owner said would not stay running.
-Once we had it home, we took it apart to find the problem.
+Once we had it home we took it apart to find the problem.
 As soon as we took the carburetor off, it became apparent that the tank had been left with ethanol gas, which had corroded the aluminum, leaving a bunch of crusty gunk inside the carburetor.

 We spent a couple of hours cleaning out the carburetor (these are incredibly simple carburetors), bolted it back together and now it runs like a champ.
 Spending $20 for a practically new mower beats spending $250 for a new one any day.